How NATS Lame Duck Mode Actually Works

 The disconnection interval randomization uses

 rand.Int63n(si)clamped at floorsi/2, producing a sleep in[si/2, si)wheresiis the calculated per-client interval.
 The interval is also capped at 1 second – with few clients over a long duration, the server still disconnects at most once per second.
+The sleep is skipped for the last client:lameDuckMode()breaks out of the loop after closing the final connection without a trailing wait.
 SeelameDuckMode()inserver/server.go. ↩︎ -

 NATS Monitoring - The

 /healthzendpoint callsreadyForConnections(), which checkss.listener != nil.
-SincelameDuckMode()setss.listener = nilas its first action, the health check returns503immediately.
+SincelameDuckMode()setss.listener = nilas its first action, the health check returns500 Internal Server Errorimmediately (StatusServiceUnavailable– 503 – is reserved for the “JetStream not enabled” branch).
 Seeserver/monitor.go. ↩︎